aaron-david-hughes/graphical-csv-processor-be/README.md

 ### _Set Compliment Node_

 **Description:** Returns the complimentary set of subset compared to super set using key header as indicator for which fields are present.
 Note bigger csv supplied assumed as super set.
+Worthy of note is that the assumption is the column specified is unique.
 **Inputs:** 2 csv files.
 **Outputs:** Complimentary set of the subset compared to the super set.
+If either set passed in is empty it will output the csv passed as the outer set.
 **Attributes:** 1

 *   String: key header